 - It saves you money- Investing in a fitness tracker will save you money in the long-term.
 Regular exercise encourages you to eat less and make healthier choices.
 Reducing your calories intake by just 100 calories a day will save you an average of $175 per year which would cover the cost of a fitness tracker.

 - Weight loss improves social interaction– staying fit gives you more energy to go outdoors, explore the world and meet people rather than staying indoors watching TV.
 Using my tracker to kick start the initial walking routine meant that I was happy to leave my car at home and walk instead.
 It has the added benefit of sneaking in an easy calorie burner whilst having fun.

 - Tracking Movement– The example that I’ve given show how easy it is to kick start a fitness plan.
 I didn’t need an expensive gym or personal trainer.
 I kept things simple and started small.
-I’m know able to run 10 km or cycle for hours on end.
+I’m now able to run 10 km and cycle for hours on end.
 The important thing is to just go out there and do something.

 Your fitness tracker will help you do the following:

 - Setting short-term goals, such as a weekly one, means that you achieve them in a shorter timeframe and is a great way to stay motivated and maintain focus.